PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 **ELEMENTS** is a word you'll see everywhere... in the code, documentation, ...
 Elements == PySimpleGUI's Widgets.
 As to not confuse a tkinter Button Widget with a PySimpleGUI Button Element, it was decided that PySimpleGUI's Widgets will be called Elements to avoid confusion.

-Wouldn't it be nice if a GUI with 3 "rows" of Elements was defined in 3 lines of code?
+Wouldn't it be nice if a GUI with 3 "rows" of Elements were defined in 3 lines of code?
 That's exactly how it's done.
 Each row of Elements is a list.
 Put all those lists together and you've got a window.

 What about handling button clicks and stuff.
 That's 4 lines of the code below beginning with the while loop.